natoriamilligan/aws-multi-tier-terraform/steps.md

 1. Created Terraform files
+   - Set locals to limit redundancy in resources.tf
-2. Add nameservers from hosted zone to Domain Registrar
+3. Add nameservers from hosted zone to Domain Registrar